rljacobson/mod2/README.md

 # mod2 expression pattern matching library

 This code is a new independent implementation of the pattern matching algorithms in Maude and is being written in parallel to Mod.
-The purpose of this library is to help me understand architecture issues that I face writing Mod.
-It is unlikely to be useful to anyone else.
+The purpose of this library is to resolve architecture issues that I face writing Mod.
+Roughly speaking, this library is the "front end," while the Mod code is the "back end," although in this case "front end" corresponds more closely to the front and middle of a traditional compiler pipeline.

 My approach to writing Mod is to start with internal algorithms and data structures.
-On the other hand, mod2 starts with a frontend, including a simple programming language, and an internal representation of these frontend interfaces.
+On the other hand, mod2 starts with a front end, including a simple programming language, and an internal representation of these frontend interfaces.
 The work on mod2 is largely independent of the Maude source code, the idea being that a natural code shape will emerge with mod2.
 The work on Mod, on the other hand, is very dependent on Maude's source code.
+Therefore, code in this repository can be released under a more permissive license, either the MIT license or the Apache 2.0 license at your preference.

 # Status